 Adults are usually on the wing in June and July.

 Little is known as the larvae of this species have never been found.
 The adult is found in broad-leaved woodland.

 Uncommon nationally with nearly all records coming from coastal areas in the southern half of Britain.
 RDB3.

 Rare in Leicestershire and Rutland.
 The Sapcote record of 2009 was the first VC55 record for this species and the first record in the Midland area.
 Other specimens found in Sapcote from 2011 onwards, half a mile from the original site, suggests the possibility of a breeding colony in the parish.
-This species has subsequently been recorded in Whetstone and Stoney Stanton as also in Nottinghamshire, which suggests that its range is spreading northwards.
+This species has subsequently been recorded in Whetstone and Stoney Stanton and also in Nottinghamshire, which suggests that its range is spreading northwards.
 There were only 8 VC55 records for this species up to March 2015 and 7 of those were from Sapcote.

 Leicestershire & Rutland Map

 Enter a town or village to see local records